Develop and Support Families

 - Providing a parent liaison or mentor who can help them navigate the process of becoming a foster or adoptive parent, including both completing the procedural steps and addressing their concerns and questions.

 - As you develop targeted and data-driven recruitment strategies, use the same data and information on the targeted communities to plan for your family development, preparation, and support activities.
 For example, if you’re conducting targeted recruitment to recruit families for teens, be sure that you have information and resources to share with prospective families about how to meet the needs of teenagers in foster care.
-For specific ideas, see our information packet Going Beyond Recruitment for 11 to 17 Year Olds (PDF - 899 KB).
+For specific ideas, see our information packet Going Beyond Recruitment for Older Youth: Increasing Your System’s Capacity to Respond to Prospective Parents and Prepare Older Youth for Adoption (PDF – 648 KB).

 A Customer Service Model for Family Retention and Support